WolframSegler/LTV_Economy/README.md

 # LTV_Economy
-Changes the economic system and how colonies are managed.
+Overhauls the economic system and how colonies are managed.
 This mod aims to make the economy interesting.

 # Credits